jaydeep247/llm-tools/README.md

-## Fast website crawler (TypeScript + Crawlee)
+## Contentlytics - Content Analytics & AEO Intelligence Platform

+Fast website crawler and AEO analysis platform built with TypeScript + Crawlee.
 Discovers all pages on a site quickly using Crawlee's CheerioCrawler.
 No depth limit; constrained to the same site by default.
 Starts with sitemap seeding when available.

 ### Prerequisites
 - Node.js 18+